 Your can also make a personal aromatherapy inhaler.
 Drop the essential oils onto the cotton wick in the inhaler.
 Keep the inhaler capped.
 Remove the cap and inhale as needed.

 Many sources recommend a neti pot to help clean pollens, dust, dander, and other pollutants out of your nasal passages.
 A neti pot resembles a small teapot-shaped kettle.
-You fill the neti pot with about 8 ounces of warm distilled water and a 1/4 teaspoon of salt that doesn't contain iodine to create a saline solution.
+You fill the neti pot with warm distilled water and a little salt that doesn't contain iodine to create a saline solution.

 To use, stand over a sink and tilt your head to one side.
 Pour the salt water into the nostril that's tilted up and let the water drain out of the other nostril.